pandadady/Machine-Learning-Course/support_vector_machine/README.md

     The goal is to maximize the distance between the support vectors and the separation plane.

 ###2.Derivation

-    The derivation of support vector machine algorithm is difficult for me at first.
+    The derivation of support vector machine algorithm is a bit long.

+    It took me two days after work time to type these formula.

     (1) Constrained extremum problem of the two programming.